Joel-Meizer/CSIT318-Group-Project/README.md

 > [!IMPORTANT]
 > If you are unable to click "Start Application" for each one of these services, you may need to run ```mvn spring-boot:run``` within the directory of each service in a separate terminal
 1. Resource Service
-2. Accounts Service
+2. Order Service
-3. Order Service
+3. Account Service
 4. Guides Service
 5. Suggestion Service
 # Account Service